 - Conduct pilot studies / begin development of dissertation proposal.

 - Students who are not California residents, must apply for residency.
 The department does not guarantee payment of non-resident tuition for students who fail to obtain residency.

 - Take an advanced quantitative course in Statistics, Biostatics, or Bioinformatics.
 This may be taken after advancement to candidacy if approved by faculty advisor.

 - Form doctoral committee and submit committee names to Graduate Student Affairs Officer.

 - Students must pass the Qualifying Exam and advance to doctoral candidacy between the end of the second year and Winter quarter of Year 3.

-- Any student who has not advanced to candidacy by the end of the Winter Quarter of Year 3 will lose “good standing” and be ineligible for on-going Departmental or University support (e.g., Teaching Assistantships, departmental funding, and some UCLA fellowships).
+- Any student who has not advanced to candidacy by the end of the Winter Quarter of Year 3 will lose “good standing” and risks losing on-going Departmental or University support (e.g., Teaching Assistantships, departmental funding, and some UCLA fellowships).

 - Students must meet with entire committee some time during year 3.
 This is an annual requirement starting the year after advancement to candidacy, but it’s always a good idea for students to stay in touch with committee members.
 A single meeting with all the committee present is preferable, but if it is logistically difficult or impossible individual meetings are acceptable.